solana-labs/solana/book/src/paper-wallet/keypair.md

-# Creating and Using a Seed Phrase
+# Creating a Paper Wallet

-Using the `solana-keygen` tool, it is possible to generate new seed phrases as well as derive public keys from an existing seed phrase and (optional) passphrase.
+Using the `solana-keygen` tool, it is possible to generate new seed phrases as well as derive a keypair from an existing seed phrase and (optional) passphrase.
 The seed phrase and passphrase can be used together as a paper wallet.
+As long as you keep your seed phrase and passphrase stored safely, you can use them to access your account.

 {% hint style="info" %}
-We do not intend to advise on how to *securely* create or manage paper wallets.
-Please research the security concerns carefully.
+For more information about how seed phrases work, review this [Bitcoin Wiki page](https://en.bitcoin.it/wiki/Seed_phrase).
 {% endhint %}

 ## Seed Phrase Generation